B0N3head/Just-A-Media-Downloader/README.md

 # Just A Media Downloader

+>Not containing any youtbe-dl code since June 2020

-Download youtube, vimeo, phub and much more in almost any format, audio or video.
+Download anything from youtube, vimeo, phub and much more in almost any format, audio or video.

 [Supported sites](https://ytdl-org.github.io/youtube-dl/supportedsites.html)

 ## Roadmap
  - ### Functionality